When Your Heart Stops Beating: Promotion

 Hoppus did not give any formal interviews before shortly prior to the release of the album, instead spending time updating his blog, producing tracks for Motion City Soundtrack, and working on the album in relative secrecy.
 "During that time, their former bandmate, Tom DeLonge, did the opposite, peppering blogs and magazines with quotes hyping his new band and putting the blame for the Blink situation squarely on their shoulders," reported James Montgomery of MTV News.
 While it "pained" them to do so, Hoppus and Barker refrained from speaking to media, instead focusing on the recording process.
 "We just bit our tongues and didn't say anything, and now that the record is done, we get the chance to tell the truth about everything," Hoppus said.
 "We were silent for a year, and we couldn't put into words what we were doing, so we just decided not to say anything and let the music speak for itself," Barker added.
 "Now it's time for people to hear that music and hear the truth."

+Commercially and logistically, +44 represented a sharp reset.
+In his memoir, Hoppus notes that the band no longer benefited from Blink-182’s built-in momentum: radio stations that once championed Blink now required constant promotion, and early performances ranged from small showcases to radio-station events far removed from the scale he was used to.
+Hoppus writes that the contrast highlighted how far he had fallen in the music industry and how much work it would take to re-establish himself: "All the supports and safety nets we had in place were suddenly gone. [...]
+People knew the name blink-182, but who the hell was +44?
+It felt like I was giving the world a math problem."